 In Bali, you must download the PeduliLindungi app and upload your certificate into it to show at the airport.

 4. Get COVID-19 travel insurance

-Even if travel insurance isn't mandatory (it's not for New Zealand, the UK or Singapore), it's still good to have one.
+Even if travel insurance isn't mandatory (it's not for New Zealand, the UK or Singapore), it's still good to have – particularly for international travel.